Crib Garden and its Wildlife

 task of including the beautiful surrounding landscape of the South

-picture of The Long Garden shows just a glimpse of our view towards the South Shropshire Hills.
+Shropshire Hills into our garden.
 In the twelve years we have been here we have

 made excellent progress towards our aims to create a really wonderful